 Clean skin is healthy skin.
 At least once daily, clean your face.
 This is especially important before bedtime if you wear makeup.
 Removing the makeup opens up the pores and allows the skin to breathe.
 Skin needs air to keep growing and creating new cells.
-The new cells keep your skin soft, smooth and wrinkle and stretch mark free.
+The new cells keep your skin soft, smooth, and wrinkle and stretch mark-free.

 #21 Avoid Steroids

-Steroids have many dangers to a body.
+Steroids have many dangers to the body.
 One of the ingredients in certain steroids actually reacts with the skin and can cause your body to form stretch marks.
 The stretch marks can occur anywhere – the legs, arms, abdomen, and buttocks.
 Steroids given for treating medical conditions are not the suspects, but steroids used for bodybuilding and weightlifting are.
 These types of stretch marks mainly occur in men.

 #22 Quit Smoking

 Smoking daily is harmful for many reasons.
 The smoke and products you exhale with the smoke damages the elastin of the skin.
 Day after day, with repeated exposure, only damages the elastin more.
-Wrinkles and stretch marks can appear on the face, but also the neck, arms, legs and entire body of a smoker.
+Wrinkles and stretch marks can appear on the face, but also the neck, arms, legs, and entire body of a smoker.